jordengerovac/mock-rcopy/README.md

 # mock-rcopy
-function that mocks linux rcopy command
+A C function that mocks linux rcopy command.